Starting Solids and Breastfeeding

 - Babies only learn to sit up from five months onward.

-- A baby only gets teeth for chewing from about 4 months, some only after six or seven months.
+- A baby only gets teeth for chewing from about four months, and some only after six or seven months.

 - The earlier introduction of solids can cause allergic reactions.

-- The risk of diarrhea is less after 6 months.
+- The risk of diarrhea is less after six months.

 - Your baby needs as much immune protection as possible during the first six months.